-A descriptive researchwas used for this investigation.
+A descriptive approach was used for this investigation.
 Examining the relationship that exists between WCM and dividend payment was the focus of this descriptive study's main objective.
-Given that the researcher is primarily interested in the phenomenon's fundamental characteristics, this approach is appropriate (Khan, 2008).
-It was also effective for defining the phenomena' interconnections.
-This design also represented the variables precisely and legitimately, yielding sufficient data to answer the research objectives (Cooper & Schindler, 2014).
+Given that the researcher was primarily interested in the phenomenon's fundamental characteristics, this approach was appropriate (Khan, 2008).
+It too was effective for describing the phenomena interconnections.
+This design too denoted the variables precisely and legitimately, yielding sufficient data to answer the research objectives (Cooper & Schindler, 2014).